Alberta Highway 13: Highway 13A

 From 2.0 km east of Westerose to 5.6 km west of Falun, the first segment of Highway 13A travels 7.4 km through Pigeon Lake Indian Reserve 138A.
 It provides access to the Summer Village of Ma-Me-O Beach on the southern shore of Pigeon Lake.
 This segment, which runs north of Highway 13, formed the original Highway 13 alignment prior to it being realigned to bypass the Indian reserve and summer village to the south in the 2000s.

+Pigeon Lake covers 96.7 km2 and has a maximum depth of 9.1 m.
+Pigeon Lake Indian Reserve 138A was established in 1896 on the southeast shore of the lake for members of the Ermineskin, Louis Bull, Samson, and Montana bands, providing access to fishing and trapping.
+In 1923, 180 acres were removed from the reserve and subdivided for public sale to form Ma-Me-O Beach, whose name derives from the Cree wapiski-mimew, meaning "white pigeon."
+The community was incorporated as a summer village in 1948.